Eli West – Tapered Point of Stone | Self Release

 Eli West is perhaps best known for his work as part of a successful duo with Cahalen Morrison, whose fine dove-tailed musical empathy has impressed many an audience over the past few years and for good reason.
 Here though, West goes it alone, albeit with a little help from an array of choice musicians, which includes Andrew Marlin and Clint Mullican on mandolin and bass respectively, both known for their work in Mandolin Orange, together with Christian Sedlemeyer (Jerry Douglas) on fiddle.
 There’s also some cross continent pollination with Julie Fowlis lending her emotive voice to the show-stopping “I Know Your Wandering Heart”.
 Recorded in 2020, just before the pandemic gate-crashed the party, Tapered Point of Stone is made up of thirteen songs and tunes, which opens with “Ginny’s Little Longhorn”, a fine uplifting instrumental and a showcase of musical dexterity.
 As with much of this sort of bluegrass-related playing, there’s something joyful about the songs and tunes, with each of the musicians seemingly enjoying the collaborative experience.
 Despite the impending darkness of the imminent lockdown just over a year ago, Eli West had his own personal darkness to deal with after losing his father, never a pleasant thing to have to go through, even in better times.
 The songs and tunes on this album, have however helped the musician find a way through the grief, some of which is addressed in the title song “Tapered Point of Stone”.
 Thoughts of his father and the family environment in which he grew up in the Pacific Northwest, which is the home to the Roosevelt elk, certainly comes over in the song – ‘The horns protrude in anger and beg to take my crown, meanwhile the fleece of grief slips off quite like a gown’.
 There’s some fine interplay between the fiddle, banjo and mandolin throughout the album, especially on the instrumentals, which include “Cwtch”, “Twin Bridges” and “Johnny Wombat” amongst them, with West’s comforting vocal adding that all important flavour, especially on “Brick in the Road”, “The Hearth” and the gospel-tinged closer “Three Links of Chain”.
 We hope it’s not too long before Eli can get out on the road with this superb set of songs and tunes.

-Brick in the Road and Ginny’s Little Longhorn are both included this week’s Vaults radio show.
+Brick in the Road and Ginny’s Little Longhorn are both included on this week’s Vaults radio show.

 Eli (second right) with friends at the Greystones in Sheffield in 2016.
 Tom Wright, Cahalen Morrison, Martin Simpson, James Fagan, Sam Carter and Richard Hawley.